ml-systems/jsonshredder-vb/README.md

 exclude defines branches to exclude (thereby including all other branches implicitly). melded defines parent-children to combine, to normalize ragged hierarchies.

+currently there are four differently-configured calls to the core function (iterprint), that each parse pieces of the NFL Gameday API JSON

 # notes:
 -include and exclude are mutually exclusive by level. so that means, that you can either include specific members in your filter, or exclude specific members.